Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Asexual reproduction –

-In asexual reproduction, fission and sporulation take place and spores can be of two types.
+In asexual reproduction, fission and sporulation take place, and spores can be of two types.
 Non-motile spores and motile spores.
 This reproduction consists mostly of motile spores.
-Those in which flagella are found are called Zoospore/motile spores because they move with this flagellum and those in which flagella are not found are called Conidia/non-motile spores.
+Those in which flagella are found are called Zoospore/motile spores because they move with this flagellum, and those in which flagella are not seen are called Conidia/non-motile spores.

 Sexual reproduction –

-Isogamete – Such gametes which have the same shape and size are called Isogamete.
+Isogamete – Gametes of the same shape and size are called Isogamete.
 These gametes are of two types.
-Flagellated Isogamete like – Spirogyra, and Chlamydomonas and Unflagellate Isogamete like – Ulothrix
+Flagellated Isogamete like – Spirogyra and Chlamydomonas and Unflagellate Isogamete like – Ulothrix

 spirogyra, Plant kingdom